awbla/awbla-student-workflow/content/1-scanning.md

     Please include the whole color bar and DO NOT crop it as shown here.
     Replacement image to come.

 - Images should be scanned at **600 dpi** and should be at least **6,000 pixels** on the long edge.
 This measurement is located at the bottom left of the preview panel.
-The color filter should be set to ‘none’:
+The color filter should be set to ‘none’.
+Make sure all your settings match as shown below:

     {% include figure.html img="screenshot-3.jpg" alt="intro image here" caption="" width="50%" %}